 Turn your MS Access application to a Web App

-Let’s review the example given above:
+Let’s review the example given on the ZIP file:

 There are two things that you should take a look at from this demo: